Syndica/sig/src/ledger/readme.md

 ## Ledger Documentation

-The ledger is a datastore component of Sig.
-Not to be confused with the AccountDB, which stores the current state of accounts, the ledger, on the other hand, stores all block-related data, which is why it is also referred to as the Blockstore.
+The ledger is the datastore component of Sig.
+Not to be confused with the AccountDB, which stores the current state of accounts, the ledger stores all block-related data.
+This is why it is also referred to as the Blockstore.

-The ledger stores various block data, with one of the most crucial types being Shreds.
-All types of data stored by the ledger can be seen in [`schema.zig`](./schema.zig).
+The ledger stores various types of block related data, with one of the most crucial being Shreds.

+All data types stored by the ledger are defined in [`schema.zig`](./schema.zig).

 ## Architecture